swanhong/swanhong.github.io/_pages/about.md

 ## News and Upcoming Events

+- [Mar, 2022] The paper [HPC+22] with the title "Secure Tumor Classification by Shallow Neural Network Using Homomorphic Encryption" is accepted to BMC Medical Genomics.

 - [Dec, 2021] Accepted the offer of Postdoctoral Research Associate from [Gamze Gürsoy](https://g2lab.org/), a professor in Columbia University and a member at the New York Genome Center.
 I'm moving to New York!

 - [May, 2021] The paper [[HKC+21]](https://eprint.iacr.org/2021/551.pdf) with the title "Efficient Sorting of Homomorphic Encrypted Data with k-way Sorting Network" is accepted to [IEEE Transactions on Information Forensics and Security](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=10206).